Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/remux/dvd-remux.md

 ### Heuristics

-Determining the correct SAR values for a DVD requires understanding several standards that have evolved over time.
+SAR values have evolved
-Different DVD manufacturers and regions have had varying approaches, making it challenging to identify the exact standard used for any given disc.
+through multiple standards over time, making it challenging to identify the exact standard used for any given disc.

-To help narrow down the correct values, below is a reference table of common SAR values and their corresponding active areas:
+To help narrow down the correct values, a reference table of common SAR values and their corresponding active areas is provided below:

 !!! info "Common DVD anamorphic resolution standards"